abhishekmahra/angular-frontend/README.md

 2. **Run `npm install`**
 3. **Run `ng serve`**

+## NOTE:
+### I tried to implement the search and filer functionality also .... where a user can do search the events using a search bar, user can type the name of events and also using the category checkbox user can filter the events.

 ## Here are the screenshots of the web app in various devices.

 ### In Web